gwu-libraries/sfm-ui/docs/monitoring.rst

 A long queue length can indicate that additional harvesters or exporters are needed to handle the load (see :ref:`docker-scaling`) or that there is a problem with the harvester or exporter.

+The queue length for SFM UI is also listed.
+This is a queue of status update messages from harvesters or exporters.
+SFM UI uses these messages to update the records for harvests and exports.
+Any sort of a queue here indicates a problem.

 ------
  Logs